Asian Citrus Psyllid Threatens Citrus

 Types of Citrus Trees That ACP Infests

 According to the U.S. Department of Agriculture, ACP favors citrus plants and citrus relatives, including the highly susceptible sweet orange and mandarin orange, as well as lemon, lime, tangerine, grapefruit and kumquat.
-To learn what plants host ACP, download this pdf from the Florida Department of Agriculture.

 The following states and territories are under quarantine for ACP: Alabama, Mississippi, Louisiana, Texas, Hawaii, Guam, and parts of Arizona and Southern California.
 Florida, Georgia, Puerto Rico, U.S. Virgin Islands, and parts of South Carolina and Louisiana are under quarantine for both ACP and HLB disease.
 For a map, visit saveourcitrus.org.